Enjoying Outdoor Fires and Fireplaces

 If smoke is bothering your guests, you can rearrange seating to be upwind.
 Some outdoor fireplaces, like chimineas, have chimneys that direct smoke upwards.
 These are great if someone among your family and friends is sensitive to smoke.

-Use a Cover on an Outdoor Fire Pit.
+Use a Cover on an Outdoor Fire Pit or Fire Bowl.

 Many outdoor fireplaces and fire pits come with a cover to protect the appliance from rain, when not in use.
-Aftermarket covers are also available.
+Aftermarket fire pit covers are also available.

 Rain mixed with ashes is quite acidic and will shorten the life of fire pits or outdoor fireplaces.
 Iron and all steels except stainless steel will eventually rust over time, especially in areas where acid rain is prevalent.